Disability Grievance Procedure

 - If accommodations are required in order to undertake this process, the Office of Accessibilities Resources should be contacted.

-If no resolution is reached through the informal process, the individual may file a formal grievance through one of the ADA Compliance Officers: 1) the Coordinator of Accessibility Resources or 2) the Executive Director of Human Resources (if the complaint involves the Director of Accessibility Resources) within 30 days of the last occurrence or within 5 business days of conclusion of the informal resolution process.
+If no resolution is reached through the informal process, the individual may file a formal grievance through one of the ADA Compliance Officers: 1) the Dean for Student Support or 2) the Executive Director of Human Resources (if the complaint involves the Director of Accessibility Resources) within 30 days of the last occurrence or within 5 business days of conclusion of the informal resolution process.

 All formal grievances shall be submitted in writing, follow this link, and shall provide the following information:

 - Informal process (if any) that was initiated and the outcome;